YouBenshan/jVisualVM/src/main/java/ybs/gc/oom/README.md

 ==
 Goal:
 --
-* Explain How Out Of Memory happens.
+* Explain how Out Of Memory happens.

 Step: